-ummer camp is often a place to send elementary-age kids so they aren’t sitting around the house bored and make new friends and learn new things while having fun.
-As kids grow out of their ‘little kid years,’we sometimes forget they still need those kinds of experiences they had when they were younger, just in a different form.
+Summer camp is often a place to send elementary-age kids so they aren’t sitting around the house bored and make new friends and learn new things while having fun.
+As kids grow out of their ‘little kid years’, we sometimes forget they still need those kinds of experiences they had when they were younger, just in a different form.
 Maybe you don’t think your teen needs summer camp.
 Your teen should be babysitting, mowing lawns, working at the pool, hanging around with friends, right?
 Well, sure!
 But why not send your teen off for a week or more of summer fun and learning this year for a break?
 Here are some great benefits of teens attending summer camps in Calgary.

-Calgary’s Child Magazine © 2018 Calgary’s Child
+Calgary’s Child Magazine © 2021 Calgary’s Child